brightn-tamu/BVGOG-Contract-Manager/README.md

 ```

 ## Testing Coverage
-After run `make cucumber` or `make rspec`, you can see test report in `coverage/cucumber/index.html` or `coverage/rspec/index.html` respectively.
-If you want to view the combined coverage of RSpec and Cucumber tests, please run `ruby script/combined_coverage.rb` first, and then check `coverage/merged/index.html`.
+After running `make all_tests`, you can view the combined coverage of all tests in `coverage/merged/index.html`.
+Alternatively, after running `make cucumber` or `make rspec`, you can see the test reports in `coverage/cucumber/index.html` or `coverage/rspec/index.html`, respectively.

 ## Login Credentials
 We have different user account to be able to log into the local and production environment for testing.